awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-notifications.md

 1. Copy or make a note of the **Role ARN** and return to the **Roles** section of the IAM console\.

-1. Select the custom Maintenance Window service role you created \(under **Role** name\)\.
+1. Select the custom Maintenance Windows service role you created \(under **Role** name\)\.

-1. Under **Permissions**, verify that either the `AmazonSSMMaintenanceWindowRole` policy is listed or there is a comparable policy that gives Maintenance Windows permission to the Systems Manager API\.
+1. Under **Permissions**, verify that either the `AmazonSSMMaintenanceWindowRole` policy is listed or there is a comparable policy that gives maintenance windows permission to the Systems Manager API\.

 1. Choose **Add inline policy**\.